 Timing tip: Measure out and prepare your ingredients in advance as the cooking process will go quickly.

-- In a medium pan, sauté the onion for about 5 minutes until it starts to become translucent.
+- In a medium pan, sauté the onion and carrot for about 5 minutes until it starts to become translucent.

 - Add the 2 cloves minced garlic, ½ tsp. cumin and 2 tsp. coriander and continue to sauté for another minute.

 - Stir in the tomato paste and add the quinoa.
 Stir everything for another 2 minutes so the quinoa gets completely covered and starts to toast a bit.

 - Add the vegetable broth and chickpeas.
 Bring the pot to boil and then reduce the heat to simmer.